aryzing/hr-notes/sagas.md

 * Arrays - Start parallel tasks.
 Like forking them all.
 Will block and return array with returned values from all operations.
 * Generators - Will run generator, and its return value will be value of yield expression

-## When are actions supplied to sagas or yielded?
+## How/when do redux actions come into play??

 Yielding `take` returns the matched action.